d0rianb/blogd/articles/fiber-optic-gyroscope.md

 ---

 # The principle of Fiber Optic Gyroscope
-> Gyroscope are part of our today life, without us event knowing it.
+> Gyroscope are part of our today life, without us even knowing it.

 ## Whats is a gyroscope and and IMU
-An **IMU** (Inertial Mesurement Unit) is *"an electronic device that measures and reports a body's specific force, angular rate using a combination of accelerometers, gyroscopes"*[^1].
+An **IMU** (Inertial Mesurement Unit) is *"an electronic device that measures and reports a body's specific force, angular rate using a combination of accelerometers, gyroscopes"[^1]*.
 It helps devices to know their spatial orientation and movements.
 They are part of smartphones, aircrafts, rockets and satellites.
 In fact, this is an IMU defect that cause the crash of the **Ariane 5** during its first flight.
 An IMU basically consists in 2 sensor types : accelerometers and gyroscopes.
 The accelerometers are used for mesuring translations and the gyroscopes for the rotations.
 Every IMU is composed with 3 acceloremeters and 3 gyroscopes : one for each axis (`X`, `Y` and `Z`)